SitecoreSupport/Sitecore.Support.124753/readme.md

 ## Description
 Raw values of fields in the `Control Properties` dialog box are not shown when the `Raw values` option is selected in the `View` tab of `Content Editor`.
 <br/>
-The issue is not reproduced in Sitecore CMS 7.5 and older.
+The issue is not reproduced in Sitecore XP 7.5 and older.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.124753/blob/master/LICENSE).